DaviBrancol/brancol-react-snackbar/README.md

 Snackbar Component developed for React JS.

-This project was developed for custom styles, but is best integrated with Tailwind CSS.
+This project was developed for custom styles.
+You have a set of props that can change the snackbar appearance, but you may also create your own with the SnackbarProvider render prop.
-You can find more about the Tailwind CSS framework [here](https://tailwindcss.com/).

 ## Table of Contents